-<msg type>

-Specifies the CAN message type for the 1st CAN interface on the FOX3 devices.
-It can be set to:

-Value Meaning std Standard CAN message (11-bits identifier). ext Extended CAN message (29-bits identifier). err Error message (reserved).

-Specifies the CAN message identifier, in hexadecimal (max.
+Parameter Value Meaning <msg_type></msg_type> Specifies the CAN message type for the 1 st CAN interface on the FOX3 devices.
+It can be set to: std Standard CAN message (11-bits identifier). ext Extended CAN message (29-bits identifier). err Error message (reserved) <msg_identifier></msg_identifier> Specifies the CAN message identifier, in hexadecimal (max.
 8 digits, usually 3 digits), which is used to filter the desired messages out of the CAN message stream.
-Within a <msg\identifier> more than one variable can be provided.
-So you have the possibility to save up to 31 CAN messages (with firmware 2.x.x) and up to 28 CAN messages (with firmware 3.x.x) and use up to 50 variable slots for the data (see command Sys.CAN.Var.Add,<slot>,.... for more details).
-About the identifiers and the data bytes attached to them contact your vehicle manufacturer.
+Within a <msg_identifier><msg_identifier> more than one variable can be provided.
+So you have the possibility to save up to 31 CAN messages (with firmware 2.x.x) and up to 28 CAN messages (with firmware 3.x.x) and use up to 50 variable slots for the data (see command Sys.CAN.Var.Add, in the data bytes attached to them contact your vehicle manufacturer.</msg_identifier></msg_identifier> <mask></mask> (Recommended for advanced users only !).

-[<mask>]

-(Recommended for advanced users only !).
 This optional message ID mask can be used to mask out specific identifier bits and allowing to receive messages from a group of messages.
 It comes in handy if i.e. priority bits are part of the message identifier.
 In this case, the priority bits could be masked out, allowing to receive data from messages with different priorities.
 The mask itself is a 32-bit value.
 The High ('1')-bits are used to specify a required message ID bit, while the Low ('0')-bits are used as don't care ID bits - therefore, the more '0' bits within the mask, the more message ID's will match.

-Let's assume that following message identifiers flows on the CAN Bus data steam:
+Example: Let's assume that following message identifiers flows on the CAN Bus data steam:

-- Incoming message identifiers on the CAN interface: A: id=7F B: id=30 - Setting with \$PFAL,Sys.CANB.Msg.Add,std,70,FFFFFFF0" ("id=70" and "mask=FFFFFFF0") means:
+- Incoming message identifiers on the CAN interface: A: id=7F B: id= 30 Setting with \$PFAL, Sys.
+CANB.
+Msg.
+Add, std, 70, FFFFFFF0" ("id=70" and - "mask=FFFFFFF0") means: